 The person you elect as mayor affects your day-to-day life more than the politicians you send to Washington, D.C., yet turnout is meager in mayoral races.

-A once under-the-radar government position, races for secretaries of state gained national attention in the 2022 elections.
+A once under-the-radar government position, races for secretaries of state have gained national attention in recent years.
 Who is in control of your state elections?

 If you have any doubt that there are Palestinians in the Gaza Strip who despise and oppose the terrorist regime of Hamas, you need only watch the riveting series Whispered in Gaza to prove otherwise.